-Access is provided to over 750,000 books and e-books and 106,000 full text journals.
+Access is provided to over 900,000 books and e-books and 200,000 full text journals; and 69,000 streaming videos.
 Online resources, including subscriptions to over 250 academic databases, are available anywhere on-campus and off-campus.
 Items from other libraries can be requested through the interlibrary loan service.